SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `EPIRK5s3` - 5th order "horizontal" EPIRK scheme with stiff order 5.
   Fixed time stepping only.
 Broken.
 - `EXPRB53s3`- 5th order EPIRK scheme with stiff order 5.
 Fixed time stepping only.

+Options:

+- `adaptive_krylov` - boolean, default: `true`.
+Determines if the adaptive Krylov algorithm with timestepping of Neisen & Wright is used.
+- `m` - integer, default: `30`.
+Controls the size of Krylov subsapce, or the size for the first step if `adaptive_krylov=true`.
+- `iop` - integer, default: `0`.
+If not zero, determines the length of the incomplete orthogonalization procedure (IOP) [^1].
+Note that if the linear operator/jacobian is hermitian, then the Lanczos algorithm will always be used and the IOP setting is ignored.

+It should be noted that many of the methods are still at an experimental stage of development, and thus should be used with caution.

 #### Multistep Methods